Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* An amount of $500 out of the total $900 has been successfully paid and recorded.
+* An additional $200 has been successfully paid and recorded.
+* Your total payments so far amount to $700.
-* Your remaining balance is $400.
+* The remaining balance is $200.
-Please proceed with the payment as soon as possible.
+* Please complete the payment as soon as possible.

   ##